petertan.com icon

 The many bloggers I met at the Mid Valley Bloggers Meet and PPS 2nd Anniversary Bash made this trip even more memorable.
 I am planning to make another trip to Kuala Lumpur, most probably after my medical check up in end-August.
 Hopefully, the condition of my kidneys do not deteriorate further.
 Eating out is difficult as it is.
 William, Cynthia and Wuan had to find places where food can be ordered a la carte so that we could get the kitchen to cook food to suit my diet.

-15 Responses to “Missing Kuala Lumpur”
+15 thoughts on “Missing Kuala Lumpur”

-There’s still this blog, Pete.
+1. There’s still this blog, Pete.
 We can still keep in touch.
 We had a great time with you too.

 Your health is most important – better to take care of that first.
 We could get everyone to install webcams… .